Berlin Blockade: Debate and analysis

 The blockade marked a crucial point in the Cold War, and Stalin took a calculated military risk; one which has been argued to alter the East and West relationship.
-The Berlin Airlift helped to secure the freedom of Berlin and demonstrated Allied strength and unity to the Soviet Union.
+The Berlin Airlift helped to secure the continued status of West Berlin as an Western enclave and greatly aided the narrative of the West during the Cold War.
 Reflecting on the blockade and airlift in, President Truman said:

-There was only oneway to avoid a third world war, and that was to lead from strength.
+There was only one way to avoid a third world war, and that was to lead from strength.
 We had to rearm ourselves and our allies and, at the same time, deal with the Russians in a manner they could never interpret as weakness.